coreinfrastructure/best-practices-badge/doc/security.md

 The permissions system is intentionally simple.
 Every user has an account, either a 'local' account or an external system account (currently we support GitHub as an external account).
+We expressly include tests in our test suite to ensure that in 'local' accounts correct passwords allow login, while incorrect and unfilled passwords lead to login failure (it's important to test that certain actions that *must* fail for security reasons do indeed fail).
+We trust external systems to verify their external accounts (that means we trust GitHub to verify a GitHub account).
 Anyone can create an account.
 A user with role='admin' is an administator;
 few users are administrators.